Roula Alakiotou Scholarship

 Applicants must be female architecture students scheduled to graduate in the academic year for which they are applying (May or December) with a M. Arch or a five-year B. Arch degree, with a minimum cumulative grade point average of 3.5/4.0, from a National Architecture Accrediting Board (NAAB)-accredited architecture program in the State of Illinois.

 - A complete digital portfolio of completed work during her studies

 - An academic letter of recommendation from the dean of the department of architecture which specifically addresses student’s scholastic and leadership performance as attested by the student’s professors, accompanied by the student’s transcripts

 - Two (2) personal letters of reference written by individuals who can provide insight into the applicant’s character, leadership, and community involvement.
-These individuals may include religious leaders, community organizations, current or previous employers, or other members of the community—family members excluded.
+These individuals may include religious leaders, community organization staff, current or previous employers, or other members of the community—family members excluded.

-The inaugural Roula Scholarship application will be available in September 2021, and due the first week of November.
-The winner will be notified in December, and in May the public announcement and celebration of the awardee occurs at the CWAF Lifetime Achievement Award event.
+The inaugural Roula Scholarship application will be available in October 2021, and due January 28, 2022.
+The winner will be notified in February, and in May the public announcement and celebration of the awardee occurs at the CWAF Lifetime Achievement Award event.
 Dates are subject to change and updates will post to this page as they are available.